 - 1 cup sour cream

 1 Rinse the sauerkraut in cold water.
-If needed, soak in cold water 10-20 minutes to reduce sourness.
-Squeeze dry and set aside.
+Squeeze out excess moisture and set aside.

-2 In a large saucepan, bring to a boil enough salted water to mostly cover the cabbage.
-Add the cabbage, reduce the heat to low and simmer 10 to 15 minutes.
-Remove the cabbage and let it drain while it cools enough to handle.
-Pull off 16 large unbroken leaves and lay them on paper towels to drain and cool further.
-If the inner leaves aren't cooked enough to bend easily, you can return them to the simmering water to cook a bit longer.
+2 Bring a large pot of salted water to a boil (1 Tbsp of salt for every 2 quarts of water).
+Add the whole green cabbage to the boiling water.
+Cover the pot, reduce the heat to maintain a simmer, and cook for 10 to 15 minutes, depending on the size of the cabbage.
+Remove the cabbage from the water and let drain until it is cool enough to handle.
+Pull off as many large, unbroken leaves as you can and lay them on paper towels dry.
+If the inner leaves haven't cooked enough to bend easily, return them to the simmering water to cook a little longer.

-6 Transfer the rolls from the Dutch oven to a warm plate.
-Stir the sour cream into the sauerkraut.
-Simmer another 5 minutes.
-Lift the sauerkraut onto a serving platter with a slotted spoon.
-Arrange the cabbage rolls on the sauerkraut and pour some of the sauce over them.
-Serve any remaining sauce in a sauceboat.
+7 Remove the stuffed cabbage rolls from the pot and place on warm dish.
+Slowly stir the sour cream into the sauerkraut.
+Bring to a simmer and let cook for about 5 minutes.
+Use a slotted spoon to lift the creamy sauerkraut sauce onto a serving platter.
+Arrange the stuffed cabbage rolls on top of the sauerkraut and spoon some sauce over them as well.
+Serve remaining sauce on the side.